What is the Healthcare Safety Investigation Branch?

 Who are the Healthcare Safety Investigation Branch (HSIB)?

-The team of investigators and analysts are led by Keith Conradi.
+Keith Conradi leads the team of investigators and analysts.
 He is the Chief Investigator with a plethora of experience in air accidents and a professional pilot for 40 years.
-Other members of his team are Dr Kevin Stewart who is the Executive Medical Director and Deputy Chief Investigator.
+Other members of his team are Dr Kevin Stewart, the Executive Medical Director and Deputy Chief Investigator.
 He is a qualified Geriatrician; Lynne Spencer, Executive Director of Corporate Services who has worked in the NHS for 18 or so years in a corporate governance /risk management role and Dr Stephen Drage, the Executive Director of Investigations having previously worked as Deputy Medical Director at a large NHS Trust and still practising as an Intensive Care Consultant and Anaesthetist.

 There are also sub groups of teams such as: